 This information currently applies to Green Bits customers in Montana, California, Michigan, and Massachusetts.
 View information specific to your state by clicking here.

 Green Bits uploads your existing products and quantities into Metrc during your migration.
 This creates your initial inventory in Metrc so you can report to your state agency successfully and compliantly.

-No. However, Green Bits schedules the migration to happen overnight to accommodate your schedule and to avoid downtime.
+No. However, Green Bits schedules the overnight migration to accommodate your schedule and to avoid downtime.

-No. Do not make inventory adjustments or do inventory audits in Green Bits during your migration.
+No. Do not make inventory adjustments or do inventory audits in Green Bits during your migration process.

 Green Bits will work with you to schedule your migration to happen overnight, so downtime will be minimal.